rodrigo-galba/ansible-box/README.md

 - [Puma] - A modern, concurrent web server for Ruby
 - [Nginx] - Flawless application delivery for the modern web
 - [Ansible] - Automation for everyone
+- [Redis] - in-memory data structure store, used as a database, cache and message broker
+- [RabbitMQ] - the most widely deployed open source message broker
+- [Mailcatcher] - Catches mail and serves it through a dream

 Provision requirements on Linux:
 ```sh